Algorithmic Universality, Low-Degree Polynomials, and Max-Cut in Sparse Random Graphs: Introduction and Problem Statement

-Before we state our main result informally we comment on some existing literature for algorithmic universality, which to the best of our knowledge is rather limited.
-It is known that AMP is a universal algorithm~\cite{bayati2015universality}.
-However this was established for a simpler setting of the AMP than the one appearing in~\cite{el2023local}, and importantly for the $n$-independent case (in particular not applicable to the $\G(n,d/n)$).
-We leave it as a separate interesting question as to whether one can find a simple and direct argument proving universality of AMP in our $n$-dependent case.
+Before we state our main result informally, we comment on some existing literature on algorithmic universality, which to the best of our knowledge is rather limited.
+It is known that AMP is a universal algorithm when the denoisers are polynomials~\cite{bayati2015universality}.
+More recently, this universality was extended to Lipschitz denoisers~\cite{chen2021universality}.
+However, these results are established for dense AMP settings and $n$-independent disorder distributions.
+Therefore, they do not apply to sparse random graph models such as $\G(n,d/n)$ or $\G(n,\tau_n/n)$, nor to the AMP setting considered in~\cite{el2023local}.
+Similarly, universality of the Incremental AMP algorithm we consider in this paper is shown in~\cite{montanari2019optimization}, specifically for \ER graphs with constant edge probability, and the ${\rm GOE}(n)$ ensemble.

+While the above references deal with standard random matrix ensembles, a recent work~\cite{dudeja2023universality} establishes universality for a class of semi-random matrices, which involve less randomness.
+Their results apply to a restricted sub-class of memory-free AMP algorithms and rely on structural assumptions on the disorder matrix.
+In particular, their definition of semi-random matrices excludes sparse random graph ensembles such as $\G(n, d/n)$ and $\G(n,\tau_n/n)$ whenever $\tau_n=o(n^{1-\delta})$ for some $\delta\in (0, 1)$, since the $\ell_\infty$ norm of these matrices scales as $d^{-1/2}$ and $\tau_n^{-1/2}$ , whereas their framework requires these norms to be bounded for any fixed $\varepsilon>0$ by $O(n^{-1/2 + \varepsilon})$.

+Universality of AMP for some $n$-dependent distributions was established in~\cite{wang2024universality}.
+There, the authors show that state evolutions are universal for a broad class of generalized Wigner ensembles, including sparse random graphs $\Gb(n, \tau_n/n)$ with $\tau_n\gtrsim \log n$.
+Their results were derived by expanding the AMP iterations as products of random matrices and diagonal tensors, and using a moments-based method.
+In contrast, our universality results hold in the sparser settings $\Gb(n, d/n)$, and $\Gb(n, \tau_n/n)$ with $1\ll \tau_n \leq \log n$, and are derived for a broader class of algorithms that can be represented as tree-structured LDPs.
+Moreover, our proof technique is conceptually different, as we analyze the discrepancies from single entry perturbations instead of comparing the moments arising over two distinct disorder matrices.
+We leave it as a separate interesting question as to whether one can find a simple and direct argument proving universality of AMP in our $n$-dependent regimes.